LGSInnovations/sigplot/CONTRIBUTING.md

 All code for SigPlot is found within the `js` folder.
 Coding style is enforced using jsbeautifier during the build process.
-Prior to commiting your code you should cleanup your code using `jsbeautifier:cleanup`.
+Prior to commiting your code you should cleanup your code using `grunt prep`.
 This will reformat your code and make it consistent with the SigPlot coding standards.

 Please use semantic commit messages following this format: